 Success in today’s business world depends increasingly on effectively leveraging technology in the workplace and beyond.
 Information and Communication Technologies (ICTs) are at the heart of everything that happens within and among organizations, their suppliers, customers and other stakeholders.
-Laurier Brantford’s Bachelor of Business Technology Management (BBTM) program prepares graduates to be leaders in a turbulent world of technology-based change.
+Laurier's Brantford campus Bachelor of Business Technology Management (BTM) program prepares graduates to be leaders in a turbulent world of technology-based change.

-The strength of the BBTM program comes from its unique programming that reflects the belief that it isn’t just about traditional business knowledge, the latest technical knowledge and professional training.
+The strength of the BTM program comes from its unique programming that reflects the belief that it isn’t just about traditional business knowledge, the latest technical knowledge and professional training.
 It also places distinct emphasis on developing leadership, interpersonal communications, and collaboration skills.
-Laurier Brantford has embedded courses in liberal arts and leadership into the program to provide a more well-rounded education, better preparing graduates for the workplace of the future.
+Housed within the internationally - accredited School of Business and Economics, this degree program prepares graduates to be comfortable learning about and working with the newest technologies.

 - Co-op is automatic for all students in the program.
 Opportunities exist in various departments of hi-tech companies and IT departments of other companies across the province, including Brantford-Brant, Kitchener- Waterloo and the Greater Toronto Area.

 - The Canadian Coalition for Tomorrow’s ICT Skills (CCICT) is an industry-led, action-oriented, open multistakeholder initiative seeks to ensure that Canadian organizations can hire the information and communications technology (ICT) professionals they need, with the knowledge, skills and talents that meet the changing and diverse needs of this exciting field.
 CCICT’s BTM initiative will be supported by a pilot accreditation process in collaboration with the Canadian Information Processing Society (CIPS).
 Our program has been specifically designed around the learning guidelines developed by CCICT for Business Technology Management programs.